2020 threw the travel industry (and the world) a major curveball.

 It’s a safe way to get out of the house while also minimizing contact with other people.
 Not to mention, if one has a tiny cabin on wheels, that is self-sufficient, they can travel anywhere they want.

-With a fully kitted out RV, you have absolutely everything you need, and you can venture out into the wilderness where few humans roam.
+Furthermore, if you have a fully kitted out RV, you have absolutely everything you need, and you can venture out into the wilderness where few humans roam.

 Globetrender also predicts this trend will see luxury RV trips becoming all the rage over the next five years.

 6.Private Island Takeovers

 For luxury travellers and celebrities like Kim Kardashian, booking out an entire island is a safe way to travel in 2021.

 It minimizes your contact with other travelers and allows you to experience your own tropical, opulent bubble.